Homework

 Week 6 HW: Genetic Circuits Part 1

 Part 1: DNA Assembly What are some components in the Phusion High-Fidelity PCR Master Mix and what is their purpose?
 Phusion High-Fifelity PCR Master Mix offered by New England Biolabs is a product that contains a DNA polymerase with high fidelity useful for cloning and amplification of difficult amplicons.
 Phusion DNA polymerase contains proofreading activity (3’ -> 5’ exonuclease) and a higher fidelity 50X greater that Taq polymerase.
 Thermo Fisher Scientific Phusion High-Fidelity PCR Marter Mix is composed of a HF Buffer or GC Buffer; both buffers are used to reduce the error rate of the DNA polymerase.
 HF Buffer contains a lower error rate (4.4 x 107) than GC Buffer (9.5 x 107), however GC buffer can improve the performance of the polymerase on some difficult or long templates with high GC-rich templates or with secondary structures.
 The master mix is also provided with a optimized concentration of MgCl2 which is an essential cofactor that stabilizes the DNA double helix and facilitates primer annealing.
 High Fidelity PCR reaction can also include DMSO that is used to reduce the melting temperature through its association with Cytosine residues that changes the conformation of the DNA template.
 What are some factors that determine primer annealing temperature during PCR?
+Primer annealing temperature is affected by the Primer melting temperature, annealing temperature is usually 3-5 °C below the primer Tm this temperatura depends on the GC content of the primers or primer length and the prescense of secondary structures.
+Another factor that can modify the Ta is the MgCl2 concentration indicating the higher concentrations can increase the Ta.
 There are two methods from this class that create linear fragments of DNA: PCR, and restriction enzyme digests.
 Compare and contrast these two methods, both in terms of protocol as well as when one may be preferable to use over the other.
+PCR is a laboratory method often used to increase the amount of a desired DNA sequences, it uses primer to determine the boundaries of the fragment and uses a DNA polymerase that can be genetically engineered to get different results.
+PCR is often used to amplify sequences for other analysis like sequencing or cloning.
+Resctriction enzyme digest used restriction endonucleases that recognize specific palindromic sequences and cuts these sites, it doesn’t not amplify the target sequence and is often used for its integration in a cloning vector for recombinant technologies.
 How can you ensure that the DNA sequences that you have digested and PCR-ed will be appropriate for Gibson cloning?
+To ensure that the DNA sequences will be appropiate for Gibson cloning the regions must have overlaping regions that can be used to connect correctly with the vector.
+The digested vector mus be linear and it must be purified to prevent re-ligation with the vector.
 How does the plasmid DNA enter the E. coli cells during transformation?
-Describe another assembly method in detail (such as Golden Gate Assembly) Explain the other method in 5 - 7 sentences plus diagrams (either handmade or online).
-Model this assembly method with Benchling or Asimov Kernel!
+The era multiple transfection methods use to insert a target DNA sequence inside the E. coli cells different methods can be used, one method called electroporation uses an electric shock to disturb the membrane and insert the DNA vector, another method uses a heat shock to disturb and insert the desired vector.
+Describe another assembly method in detail (such as Golden Gate Assembly) Golde Gate Assembly uses Type IIS restriction enzyme and T4 DNA ligase that cuts outside their recognition sequence, this allows to desing overhangs that can be ligated later, later this recognition sites are removed during assembly.
+Golden gate method allows assembling up to nine fragments at a time in a recipient plasmid.
+This can be done in a single tube that contains the donors, the recipient vector, a type IIS restriction enzyme and ligase (Engler & Marillonnet,.
+2013) Some advantages of the Golden Gate Assembly are:

 Week 10 HW: Imaging and Measurement